Podcasts

 The speed of the build out.

-Whereas, you know, AT and T is a button down telco, focuses on telco, and that's what you got.
+Whereas, you know, AT&T is a button down telco, focuses on telco, and that's what you got.
 And Wall Street loved it, right?
 And it showed like, you know, the significant turnaround that the company has made under John Stankey's leadership.
 It invested since he took over at the helm $140,000,000,000 in CapEx and spectrum, reduced debt by $25,000,000,000 and is returning 45% of cash flow.
 Numbers like that, Wall Street loves to hear.

 And especially as the company has grown, which they didn't really as they were distracted by their forays into